MrValentine7777/TheCommandPattern/README.md

 - `GamePadInput`: Initializes commands and connects them to the InputHandler, also contains action methods that commands call when executed

+- `ChangeBackgroundColorCommand`: Specialized command that directly changes the background color without going through GamePadInput, can be mapped to any gamepad button

 ### Command Flow Diagram

 The following diagram illustrates how the Command Pattern is implemented in this project, showing the relationships and method calls between components: